ChameleonCoder1/Getting-Dressed-Permutations-in-Python/README.md

 Appended to each of these permutations is the number "6", which indicates "leave" as explained above.
 The program run_program.py reads in the permutations (space_separated_permutations.csv) and prints the solutions using functions from getting_dressed.py.
 Running this program is straightforward:

 python run_program.py

+This program will print the successful ways to get dressed.
+Of the 325 possible ways, only 28 were ways to successfully get dressed with respect to the rules defined.